cladur/cladur.github.io/content/projects/silence/index.md

 #### Prefabs

 We created a prefab system, which allows the user to create prefabs, which are precreated entities that can be quickly copy-pasted through-out the scene.
-We used them to create complex complex game objects, which were composed of multiple entities, such as the enemies or cameras.
+We used them to create complex game objects, which were composed of multiple entities, such as the enemies or cameras.

 {{< video src="videos/prefabs.webm" type="video/webm" preload="auto" autoplay="1" loop="1" muted="1">}}